SUFandom/super-patch/README.md

 Rou is very simple and sticks to its core purpose while super-patch make sure that the building process are mostly happen in the terminal, with little intervention on the outside (soon)

 # Instructions

+### For Arch Linux users and/or its relations

+Before proceeding to run `builder.sh`, please try to run `arch_dependencies_install.sh` to continue or else your builds wont work

 Well you want to build a Super for your Samsung Device, well this script got you!